skggm/skggm/README.md

 _Manjari, is there some thing we can point out in the plot on the on right that people in this area would recognize?
 It just looks like a bunch of scrambled lines to me_

 _Manjari, maybe we want to use one of the other methods in this example instead of the straight up QuicGraphLasso since we have many estimators to choose from?
-I've tried QuicGraphLassoCV, QuicGraphLassoEBIC, the results are above_
+I've tried QuicGraphLassoCV, QuicGraphLassoEBIC, the results above are from QuicGraphLasso with lam = 0.5_

 # References